 To support the applications for the Chicago to St. Louis and Chicago to Dubuque corridors, IDOT prepared a Tier 1 corridor-wide EA for each corridor.

 Project selections for the applications were announced by the FRA on January 28, 2010.
-Illinois received $1.2 billion to bring high-speed passenger rail service to Illinois by 2014.
-Illinois’ signature high-speed rail route received $1.1 billion for corridor improvements between Dwight and St. Louis.
+Illinois received $1.2 billion to bring high-speed passenger rail service to Illinois by 2015-2017.
+Illinois' signature high-speed rail route received $1.1 billion for corridor improvements between Dwight and St. Louis.
 The corridor improvements will only take place between Dwight and St. Louis as a result of the 2004 Record of Decision (ROD) that states no action will take place between Dwight and Chicago.
-Illinois also received $1.25 million to fund the completion of an Environmental Impact Statement (EIS) for the full build out from Chicago to St. Louis.
+Illinois also received $1.25 million to fund the completion of an EIS for the full build out from Chicago to St. Louis.
 The additional funding ($133 million) was allocated to the Chicago Region Environmental and Transportation Efficiency (CREATE) Program.
 The Chicago to Dubuque corridor did not receive funding.